-Video gets 1200% more engagement than other types of posts.
-LinkedIn is currently giving more exposure to video than to blog posts, articles, or updates.
-If you are comfortable in front of a camera, take advantage of this opportunity to get your message out there.
+Video gets 1,200% more engagement than other types of posts.
+LinkedIn is currently prioritizing video in the news feed, so your videos get more exposure than blog posts, articles, or updates.
+It's worth the effort to use videos to get your story out there.

-Native videos - informal videos taken with a phone - are watched three times longer than professionally packaged videos.
+Native videos (informal videos taken with a phone) are watched three times longer than professionally packaged videos.
 They provide the easiest and least expensive way to get started with videos.

-Try using video for customer stories, sharing the excitement of live events, or offering bite-sized tips.
+Try using video to tell customer stories, share the excitement of live events, or offer bite-sized insights.
 Here are some tips:

-- Invest in quality lighting and a good microphone. - Choose a simple but interesting backdrop. - Keep your videos short, ideally under a minute. - Add captions because many people prefer to watch with the sound off.
+- Invest in quality lighting and a good microphone. - Choose a simple but interesting backdrop. - Keep your videos short, ideally under a minute. - Add captions, because many people watch with the sound off.